substrate-developer-hub/hacktoberfest/README.md

 ## Participate in 3 easy steps

 ### ✍️ 1.
 Sign up
 [Fill in and submit the signup form](https://docs.google.com/forms/d/e/1FAIpQLSfQFLveEHTF5MECDNT2eP74SM3aSG_jxfufjyXQohKcc0sUyw/viewform) to let us know you are taking part.
 To see how we use your information please see [our privacy policy](https://www.parity.io/privacy/).
-You can also optionally raise a PR against this repo to include your profile down below - [based on this template](https://github.com/substrate-developer-hub/hacktoberfest/blob/master/_hackers/_template.md).
+You can also optionally [raise a PR against this repo to include your profile](faq/#how-can-i-submit-my-profile-for-the-front-page) down below.
 We recommend you also join us on chat either on the [substrate gitter](https://gitter.im/substrate-developer-hub/community), the [parity-ethereum gitter](https://gitter.im/paritytech/parity) or [matrix](https://matrix.to/#/room/#substrate-technical:matrix.org).

 ### 💡 2.
 Select